Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

     is because of Apples decision to deprecate OpenGL in a way where only physical owners of a Mac can compile libraries that have it as a dependency.
 See [here](https://github.com/users/Clemapfel/projects/2?pane=issue&itemId=33978341) for more information.

-    If a disabled object is attempted to be instantiated on MacOS, a **fatal error** will be thrown at runtime.
+    If we attempt to instantiate a disabled object on MacOS, a **fatal error** will be thrown at runtime.

 ---